-On Diamond 9 the context menu buttons are in the top left hand corner of the right hand screen - on all other consoles they are below the prompt area on the top right of the main screen.
+On Diamond 9 the context menu buttons are in the top left hand corner of the right hand screen; on Arena, Quartz and Tiger Touch they are below the prompt area on the top right of the main screen.
 The picture below gives an example of how the context buttons appear when Patch View window is active.

-On Sapphire Touch and Titan Go the context menu buttons are not shown on the main screen, each window has a {Context Menu} button in the top window bar, which gives a drop down menu showing the context menu buttons for the current window.
+On D7, Sapphire Touch and Titan Go the context menu buttons are not shown on the main screen, each window has a {Context Menu} button in the top window bar, which gives a drop down menu showing the context menu buttons for the current window.